masum73/job-hunter/README.md

 Hosted in Netlify -> [Job Hunter](https://herogadget.netlify.app/)

 ## Best Features
-Apply for jobs
+Apply for different jobs and reading job related blogs on our site.
-Reading blogs